-- 18.111 A student may only be deferred in a module as a result of accepted mitigating circumstances and in accordance with regulations 18.57 and 18.64 above. - 18.112 Where a student is deferred in a module, it will not count as an attempt at that module and the student will have a right to be assessed as if for the first time (where the deferral was at the first attempt) at the next available opportunity as defined below. - 18.113 Where the student is deferred at the Progression and Award Board the student will normally be permitted to undergo assessment during the next assessment period.
+- 18.112 A student may only be deferred in a module as a result of accepted mitigating circumstances and in accordance with regulations 18.57 and 18.65 above. - 18.113 Where a student is deferred in a module, it will not count as an attempt at that module and the student will have a right to be assessed as if for the first time (where the deferral was at the first attempt) at the next available opportunity as defined below. - 18.114 Where the student is deferred in the assessment component by the Progression and Award Board the student will normally be permitted to undergo assessment during the next assessment period.
 A deferral will normally comprise submission or presentation of the outstanding assessment components.
-The marks achieved in any assessment components previously passed will stand and will be carried forward.
+The marks achieved in any assessment components previously passed will stand and will be carried forward. - 18.115 Where a student is deferred in the whole module, the student will be given an opportunity to attempt all assessment tasks associated with that module on the next occasion that that module is delivered, normally during the following academic year.
+The student will be required to attend all timetabled teaching and learning events associated with that next delivery of the module.
+Re-attendance in these circumstances shall not count as a further attempt at the module for the purposes of calculating the maximum permitted number of attempts.